-In fact, virtual networking tools, like ON24 Forums or ON24 Breakouts, provide HCPs with valuable face-to-face time with KOLs.
-A practitioner can simply jump into a virtual breakout room or panel and ask their question on the subject at hand.
+In fact, virtual networking tools, like ON24 Forums or ON24 Breakouts, are great for marketing to HCPs, as they provide them with valuable face-to-face time with KOLs.
+A practitioner can simply jump into a virtual breakout room or panel and ask questions on the subject at hand.
 They can also use these tools to discuss new trends, studies and techniques with their fellow peers.

 4) Create Content Hubs for Products, Processes and Information

 Digital marketers have an opportunity to make finding the right information easy for HCPs with interactive content hubs.
-Content hubs, like ON24 Engagement Hub, can act as a central repository for all things related to a product, subject or technique.
+Content hubs, like ON24 Engagement Hub, can act as a central repository for everything related to a product, subject or technique.

-Professionals marketing to HCPs can fill these resources with a variety of content from whitepapers and e-books to instructional videos, educational webinars and more.
+Professionals marketing to HCPs can fill these resources with content, from whitepapers and e-books to instructional videos, educational webinars and more.
 Additionally, interactive content hubs, like Engagement Hub, can use embedded CTAs to help physicians more expediently connect with representatives, make orders or request a meeting.